-Given the unprecedented challenges of this crisis the Companyadapted to a new way of operating and continues to manage and respond to the COVID-19 pandemic and maintain full adherence to measures put in place by applicable government authorities.
+Given the unprecedented challenges of this crisis the Company adapted to a new way of operating and continued to manage and respond to the COVID-19 pandemic and maintain full adherence to measures put in place by applicable government authorities.

 The original plans for the KXI Suspension System in 2020 before the negative impacts of the COVID-19 pandemic became reality were to take KXI Suspension System to the final commercial design specifications, regulatory approvals and revenue generation for light duty trucks.
 Due to many challenging variables, budgets and problematic R&D discoveries the Company was unable to complete the regulatory approved commercial "blueprint" for the Company's first product offerings of light duty trucks as originally scheduled.
-Given that current COVID-19 uncertainties continue to be problematic and unpredictable the Company is carefully revising the Company's R&D objectives.
-Kelso had to delay ambitions for light duty truck "pilot" production operations and marketing initiatives.
-The Company will be focusing on the Heavy-Duty truck market for 2021 and 2022.
+Given that the COVID-19 uncertainties continued to be problematic and unpredictable the Company carefully revised its R&D objectives.
+Kelso also had to delay ambitions for light duty truck "pilot" production operations and marketing initiatives and planned to focus on the Heavy-Duty truck market for 2021 and 2022.

-On February 11, 2020, Mr. Frank C. Busch was appointed to the Board of Directors of the Company, as an independent Director to fill the vacancy created by the resignation of Mr. Phil Dyer.
-Mr. Dyer continues to serve the Company as an advisor.
+On February 11, 2020, Mr. Frank C. Busch was appointed to the board of directors of the Company (the "Board of Directors"), as an independent director to fill the vacancy created by the resignation of Mr. Phil Dyer.
+Mr. Dyer continued to serve the Company as an advisor during the remainder of Fiscal 2020.

-In May 2020, the Association of American Railroads (AAR) approved the Company's new standard profile (4") bottom outlet valve with a ceramic ball (BOV) for commercial field service trial testing.
+In May 2020, the AAR approved the Company's new standard profile ("4") bottom outlet valve with a ceramic ball ("BOV") for commercial field service trial testing.
 The standard profile BOV field service trial joined the Company's low-profile bottom outlet valve currently in field service trial testing, completion of which is required for final AAR approvals.
 Kelso is committed to complete the field service trials of both low and standard profile BOV.

-In July 2020, the AAR approved Kelso's new top ball valve (KTBV) for commercial field service trial testing.
-The KTBV joined the Company's low-profile bottom outlet valve and standard-profile bottom outlet valve (KBOV) in field service trial testing as a prerequisite for final AAR approvals.
+In July 2020, the AAR approved Kelso's new top ball valve ("KTBV") for commercial field service trial testing.
+The KTBV joined the Company's low-profile bottom outlet valve and standard-profile bottom outlet valve ("KBOV") in field service trial testing as a prerequisite for final AAR approvals.
 This achievement represented another successful milepost in the Company's revised product development initiatives for rail tank car equipment.

-In September 2020, one of the Company's key customers started the installation of the Company's new 2" pressure car angle valve (K2AV) for commercial field service trial testing as required by the AAR.
+In September 2020, one of the Company's key customers started the installation of the Company's new 2" pressure car angle valve ("K2AV") for commercial field service trial testing as required by the AAR.
 The K2AV is a high-value specialized valve specifically designed for pressure tank cars.
-The service trial will test a total of fifteen K2AV units on five tank cars.
+The service trial tested a total of fifteen K2AV units on five tank cars.
 Currently, there are approximately 85,000 pressure tank cars in the rail fleet today according to AAR statistics.
 The K2AV represents a significant opportunity for the Company to expand the Company's product footprint in rail tank car equipment.